jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 tags: [kubernetes, rancher-desktop, kubernetes-windows, automation]
 ---

+In this article I would like to introduce rancher-desktop to those who dont know it yet.
+I have recently switched away from docke-desktop and am now a happy little camper with a lot of joy while wokring.

+**TLDR**
+> Rancher Desktop, is a must-have tool for professional Kubernetes engineers looking to simplify container management and Kubernetes configuration on the (Windows) Desktop, all while benefiting from a reliable, proven foundation and the expertise of a global leader in open source solutions.
+By embracing the open source community and overcoming Docker's shortcomings, Rancher Desktop is the ideal choice for today's Kubernetes professionals.
+With its versatility, ease of use, and commitment to open source, Rancher Desktop is my go-to tool for Kubernetes management.

 [Rancher Desktop](https://rancherdesktop.io/), an open-source desktop application developed by SUSE, is available for Mac, Windows, and Linux, streamlining Kubernetes and container management right on your desktop.
 SUSE, a global leader in innovative, reliable, and enterprise-grade open source solutions, is renowned for their expertise in Linux, Kubernetes, and cloud infrastructure.

 With the flexibility to choose your Kubernetes version and the ability to build, push, pull, and run container images using containerd or Moby (dockerd), Rancher Desktop is a versatile tool for professional Kubernetes engineers.
 Say goodbye to the need for a registry — your built container images can be run by Kubernetes instantly.
 Shortly I will publish an article on how to use it, but I am locally developing all my kubernetes projects in a container using VS-Code Remote containers and am directly deploying them to my single node Computer.